IgnitionBoulder/2015week1/deliverables/README.md

 Classes and ID's are examples of selectors; in CSS selectors are patterns used to select used to select element(s) you want to style

 What are properties?
+There are tons and tons of properties; change how the code is represented; ex: font-family, font-size, color, border, etc.

 What are values?
+Values are what follow properties such as color exmaples, font exmaples, sizes.

 Paired with attributes;
 How do CSS styles for a particular element get inherited? ie. how does an element get its "default" styles?
 What are two CSS attributes you can change to push an element around on the page?